What is a "District of Innovation"?

 To become a District of Innovation, a school district must adopt an innovation plan, as set forth in Texas Education Code chapter 12A.

-Our plan has been approved by the DISD Board of Trustees, please view it here.
+Our plan has been approved, please view it here.

 Flexibilities Available Under District of Innovation